 He’s won three national competitions, and was placed in the top three of the Guernsey On the Move competition in 2010, 2014 and 2015.
-In August 2020, WriteOutLoud ran Beyond the Storm, a poetry competition in support of the NHS.
-Short-term Investment, by Paul Francis, came second out of over 2,300 entries.
-Also in 2020, Paul was awarded third prize in the Waltraud Field competition, and had poems included in the Culture Matters and Black Lives Matter anthologies.
+In 2020 his poem Short-term Investment came second (out of 2,300 entries) in the Beyond the Storm poetry competition, in support of the NHS.
+He was awarded third prize in the Waltraud Field competition, and had poems included in the Culture Matters and Black Lives Matter anthologies.

-His most recent full collection is Sonnets with notes (Liberty Books, 2019), but he’s also published a range of topical pamphlets.
+Before that, his most recent full collection was Sonnets with notes (Liberty Books, 2019), but he’s also published a range of topical pamphlets.
 He’s heavily involved in the West Midlands poetry performance circuit, taking part in readings at Shrewsbury, Ludlow, Wolverhampton, Walsall, Burton and Lichfield, and was the Wenlock Poetry Festival poet-in-residence in 2016.
-During three months of lockdown in 2020, he wrote and posted a sonnet a day on his website, www.paulfranciswrites.co.uk This sequence will be published as Turning off the news later this year.
+During three months of lockdown in 2020, he wrote and posted a sonnet a day on his website, www.paulfranciswrites.co.uk This sequence was published as Turning off the news.

 This is one of the poems in Sonnets with notes:

 Philosophers are nimble, show no fear

 Algerian outsider – who’d choose him?